Chameleon: A Multiplier-Free Temporal Convolutional Network Accelerator for End-to-End Few-Shot and Continual Learning from Sequential Data: Measurements

-\textit{CL results} -- We evaluate CL on Chameleon using the same TCN model as for FSL.
-CL is performed by learning one new class at a time, up to 250 classes, using 1, 2, 5, or 10 shots.
-As Chameleon is the only silicon-proven work to perform end-to-end fully on-chip CL, \autoref{fig:cl_on_ominglot} compares its CL performance (continuous lines) to the FSL performance of prior works~\cite{other_fsl_cim, sapiens, fslhdnn} (single data points).
 Notably, in the similar few-shot class-incremental learning (FSCIL) \cite{tao2020few_fscil_og_authors_x} scenario, where a DNN learns a set of classes before deployment and a new set of classes online, there is currently also no scalable end-to-end fully on-chip design.
 For example, Karunaratne~\etal~\cite{karunaratne2022memory_continual_learning_hermes_cl} propose a CIM macro for MANNs targeting FSCIL: their design supports embedding aggregation (summing) and uses a $\sim\!4\times$ larger embedder than \cite{other_fsl_cim}, enabling 100-way FSCIL with 5 shots per class.
 However, embeddings are still generated off-chip with an FP32 embedder and binarized before on-chip use, similar to~\cite{other_fsl_cim, sapiens}.
 Alternatively, Wibowo~\etal~\cite{wibowo202412_microcontroller_cl_continual_learning_cioflan_benini} demonstrate FSCIL with the embeddings for PNs computed on-chip, using a microcontroller.
 However, they require an external L3 memory to store the 8-bit ($2\times$ larger than Chameleon) DNN weights and use cosine similarity as the distance function for PNs, requiring an expensive division operation.
+More recently, Song~\etal~proposed CLO-HDnn \cite{clo_hdnn}, building on the FSL-HDnn accelerator \cite{fslhdnn}, to target CL using HDC.
+To reduce computations, the authors introduce a bypass mechanism to only activate their embedder network for difficult tasks.
+However, similar to FSL-HDnn \cite{fslhdnn}, the design does not support fully end-to-end on-chip operation: only 0.14\% of the required DNN weights can be stored on-chip at any time.
+Furthermore, CLO-HDnn only supports up to 128 classes, compared to 250 for Chameleon, even though the design's total on-chip memory and total silicon area are $\sim3\times$ and $\sim20\times$ larger than Chameleon respectively.
 Beyond embedding-based learning, in~\cite{olfactory_pathway_continual_learning_cl_anp_g}, Huo~\etal~demonstrate a first proof of concept for fully on-chip end-to-end FSCIL.
-The design uses a spiking neural network with spike timing-dependent plasticity and lateral inhibition: it supports classification of nine types of gas using olfactory data and overcomes data disturbances caused by sensor drift.
+The design uses a spiking NN with spike timing-dependent plasticity and lateral inhibition: it supports classification of nine types of gas using olfactory data and overcomes data disturbances caused by sensor drift.
 However, since it supports networks of only up to 4k 4-bit parameters, its suitability for more complex tasks such as Omniglot is unclear.